octomix/josson/README.md

     <dependency>
         <groupId>com.octomix.josson</groupId>
         <artifactId>josson</artifactId>
-        <version>1.4.6</version>
+        <version>1.5.0</version>
     </dependency>

 ### Gradle

-    implementation group: 'com.octomix.josson', name: 'josson', version: '1.4.6'
+    implementation group: 'com.octomix.josson', name: 'josson', version: '1.5.0'

 ## Features and Capabilities

 ### Josson

 - Query a JSON dataset.
-- There are 245 internal functions to manipulate and format data.
+- There are 246 internal functions to manipulate and format data.
 - Restructure JSON data and capable of grouping and unwind data.
 - Multithreading capability for array elements manipulation.
+- Support custom function to manipulate node.
 - Can be used as an API parameter to trim down the response JSON result.

 ### Jossons